NicoloMoretti/barracks/docs/scripting-guide.md

 Not only that, but it might be less known that in .per, conditions there 'shorcircuit', meaning that if condition 2 was false, condition 3 would outright be skipped.

-This property has been mantained in Barracks.
+This property has been maintained in Barracks.

 ### Logical operators